libvips/libvips/_posts/2020-06-18-What's-new-in-8.10.md

 it means that many-page images can't also have pyramids, since that dimension is already used to represent pyramid layers.

-Bioformats OME is a varient of TIFF used in technical microscopy.
-OME-TIFF images can have many, many bands (RGB, flourescence, volume, and so on), and these bands can differ in size.
-This makes them difficult to store in regular TIFF files.
+OME is a varient of TIFF used in technical microscopy.
+OME-TIFF images can have many, many bands (RGB, flourescence, z, and so on), and these bands can differ in size.
+This makes them difficult to store in the obvious way in TIFF colour bands.

-To get around this, OME-TIFF makes all images stored in the TIFF file one band only, and uses the pages dimension to represent original image bands.
+To get around this, OME-TIFF makes all images stored in the file one band only, and uses the pages dimension to represent original image bands.
 To store pyramids, Bioformats uses the TIFF SUBIFD tag to put the pyramid layers for each band inside the page.